Neuromancer (TV series)

-Neuromancer is an upcoming American science fiction television series created by Graham Roland and J. D. Dillard for Apple TV+.
-The series serves as an adaptation of William Gibson's 1984 novel.
-Roland also serves as the showrunner, and Dillard will direct the pilot episode.
-The series is set to consist of ten episodes.
+Neuromancer is an upcoming American cyberpunk television series created by Graham Roland and J. D. Dillard for Apple TV.
+The series serves as an adaptation of William Gibson's 1984 novel (with Gibson himself serving as executive producer), with Roland serving as the showrunner and Dillard as the director of the first three episodes.
+It stars Callum Turner and Briana Middleton.
+The series consists of ten episodes and is set to premiere on January 22, 2027.